Home / Health Insurance / Articles / Diet / Top 12 High-fibre Foods to Boost Your Health

 Do you feel hungry soon after lunch or dinner?
 This could be because you aren’t including fibre in your diet.
 Low-fibre diets also result in fluctuations in blood sugar and high cholesterol levels.

-Another very important role that fibre plays in the body is controlling inflammation and maintaining the gut microbiome.
+Another important role fibre plays in the body is controlling inflammation and maintaining the gut microbiome.
 Fibre supports these healthy bacteria and helps in the digestion of food.
 Its deficiency has been linked with inflammatory bowel disease.

-The benefits of a high-fibre diet include the following.
+The benefits of a high-fibre diet include the following:.

 The recommended daily fibre varies from person to person in different regions.
 On average, about 35 to 40 gm (approximately 38gm) of fibre is recommended each day.
 Persons consuming a regular Indian diet were found to have a daily fibre intake of about 15 to 25 gm.